-When you exit SEGGER Embedded Studio for RISC-V, details of your current session are stored in a session file.
+When you exit SEGGER Embedded Studio, details of your current session are stored in a session file.
 Session files are text files, with the file extension emSession, that contain details such as which files you have opened in the editor and what breakpoints you have set in the Breakpoint window.